syzoj/syzoj-renderer/README.md

 ## `async highlight(code, language[, cache, options])`

-Highlight some code with pygments.
+Highlight some code with syntect.

 `code` is the code to be highlighted. `language` is `code`'s language.